stanford-oval/genie-cloud/doc/thingpedia-device-with-zero-code.md

 However, the majority of them are very simple and similar To help hooking up these simple devices, we provide package types for some very typical devices which requires zero coding.

-## RSS Feed
-TODO: an example of RSS Feed

 ## Generic REST
 If a device simply provides an interface for HTTP requests, `Generic REST` package type will probably save you lots of time.